GHeinzelmann/BAT.py/README.md

 # RBFE calculations

 The relative calculations from BAT.py will use the separate topologies (SepTop) approach, which was proposed originally by Rocklin et al. [17], and recently reintroduced by Baumann et al. [18].
-Here we propose a slightly different cycle, which makes our calculations also suitable for transformations between ligands that have different net charges.
+Here we propose three different paths with two possible thermodynamic cycles, introducing the new free energy components **x**, **ex** and **sp**.
+Our SDR approach makes our calculations also suitable for transformations between ligands that have different net charges.

 ![](doc/cycle.jpg)

 A few example input files for RBFE calculations are provided inside the ./BAT/example-input-files/ folder, which can be used the same way as explained in the ABFE tutorial above.
-More details on the meaning of each file are provided in the Relative User Guide included inside the ./doc folder.
+More details on the meaning of each file are provided in the Relative User Guide, inside the ./doc folder.
+This guide is currently being updated to also include the **ex** and **sp** components.  ´

 # More information and BAT.py citations